Teen Drug Rehab

 - Remind them that it was their choices which got them in the problematic circumstance that has arisen

-- Highlight that it is their own decision(s), not just the luck of the draw or bad luck that got them to this place.
+- Highlight that it is their own decision(s) that got them to this place.

 - Where pertinent or applicable, inform your child that their choices and/or behaviors affect the whole family